charlesdlrsa/dev_log_tournees_infirmiers/README.md

 #### An intuitive use

 Our technical choices for this software have a goal : having a simple to use service.
-Every essential task in a nurses' office have a dedicated tab in our application.
-We
+Every essential task in a nurses' office have a dedicated tab in our application (appointments, nurses, patients,...).
+The Bootstrap interface gives us this simplicity.
+It also allows the use of the software on a smartphone (responsive design), an essential issue for the nurses during their trips.